 URJA was established in 2011 in New Delhi, India.
-The aim of the organization is to work for marginalized women and children, especially migrant women, women in intergenerational prostitution and women in distress.
+The aim of the organization is to work for marginalized women and children, especially migrant women and women in distress.

-- Provide women and girls, especially women migrants, those trapped/found in intergenerational prostitution and women in distress with life choices and access to opportunities and resources
+- Provide women and girls, especially women in distress with life choices and access to opportunities and resources

 - Advocate collectively for educational opportunities, economic resources and legal protection of marginalized women and children.

 - Encourage leadership amongst women and to build awareness of their rights.

 - Lobby with policy makers and government to pro-actively address gender based violence and discrimination

 At present, we are running a Centre at Pandvala Kalan village in Najafgarh, New Delhi.
 Pandvala or Pindwala Kalan village is located in Najafgarh in the South West District of Delhi.
 The village is predominantly inhabited by the Yadav and Jats , who own vast farmlands and employ migrants from other states to work in their fields.
 As per Population census 2011, Pandvala Kalan village has a population of 3779 .
 There is a total of 725 families residing in the village and an average 5 persons live in every family.Through our Centre we are reaching out to poor and migrant families covering a population of approximately 1500 people.